Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Findings

-\textbf{Should Types of Flags be Considered Equally?} Five participants maintained that not all categories of flagged content should be considered equally (P1, P9, P15, P16, and P17).
-P1 and P9 mentioned harmful content that is potentially life-threatening, while P15 thought racial discrimination should be at the top of the list.
+We further explored this topic with our participants by inquiring: \textit{should types of flags be considered equally?} Our participants' responses to this question show a lack of consensus on how flag reviews with different categories of rule violations should be prioritized.
+Five participants maintained that not all categories of flagged content should be considered equally (P1, P9, P15, P16, and P17).
+P1 and P9 mentioned harmful content that is potentially life-threatening to be reviewed with the highest priority, while P15 thought racial discrimination should be at the top of the list.

-Some participants opposed this view and instead held that flags should be considered equally (P2, P8, P14, P17, P18, P19, and P20).
-P18 had a simple yet strong reason that flags should be considered equally: \textit{``If something is not good for the community, it's not good for the community.'' } Similarly, P8 viewed flagging itself as a simple mechanism, saying that \textit{``flagging is just to bring attention to review it.''} P20 could not determine how the flagging system could prioritize handling racism vs sexism because of her firsthand experiences of being discriminated against both as a woman and a Black person.
+Many participants opposed this view and instead held that all flags should be considered equally (P2, P8, P14, P17, P18, P19, and P20).
+P18 had a simple yet strong reason that flags should be considered equally: \textit{``If something is not good for the community, it's not good for the community.'' } Similarly, P8 viewed flagging itself as a simple mechanism to generate candidates for the moderator queue, saying that \textit{``flagging is just to bring attention to review it.''} Some participants felt that establishing a priority order for reviewing different content categories is untenable.
+For example, P20 could not determine how the flagging system could prioritize handling racism vs sexism because of her firsthand experiences of being discriminated against both as a woman and a Black person.